Sklenik/TextRPG/README.md

 # Python Text Based RPG game
-Simple text based game.
-Still in development.
-Will update the readme accordingly.
+Simple console text based game, currently still in development.

+For more info about the project check the handy [Documentation](./Documetation/overview.md).